JohnstoneKats/SequencingDataAnalysis/M6A-seq/READMEv2.md

 pheatmap/1.0.12

 ## Trimming adapter sequences
 The fastq files need to be trimmed for illumina adapter sequences, and filter the resulting reads based on both quality and length.
 This can be performed using cutadapt or trimgalore(preferred method).

-Input a your R1 files
+Both m6a-IP and input samples are trimmed and mapped the same.

 *1.1_trimgalore*